The Extended Phenotype: Genes may affect more than the organism's body

-The second form is the manipulation of other organisms.
-Dawkins points out that morphology of a living organism, and possibly of that organism's behaviour, may influence not just the fitness of the organism itself but that of other living organisms as well.
-One example of this is "parasite manipulation".
-This refers to the capacity, found in some parasite-host interactions, for the parasite to modify the behaviour of the host in order to enhance the parasite's own fitness.
-One well known example of this second type of extended phenotype is the suicidal drowning of crickets infected by hairworm, a behaviour that is essential to the parasite's reproductive cycle.
+The second form is manipulation of other organisms: The morphology of a living organism, and possibly of that organism's behaviour, may influence not just the fitness of the organism itself, but that of other living organisms as well.
+One example of this is parasite manipulation.
+This refers to the capacity, found in some parasite-host interactions, for the parasite to modify the behaviour of the host in a way that enhances the parasite's own fitness.
+One well-known example of this second type of extended phenotype is the suicidal drowning of crickets infected by hairworm, a behaviour that is essential to the parasite's reproductive cycle.
 Another example is seen in female mosquitoes carrying malaria parasites.
 The mosquitoes infected with the parasites whose preferred hosts are humans have been shown in a field experiment to be significantly more attracted to human breath and odours than uninfected mosquitoes when the parasites are at a point in their life cycle where they can infect a human target.

 The third form of extended phenotype is action at a distance of the parasite on its host.
 A common example is the manipulation of host behaviour by cuckoo chicks, which elicit intensive feeding by the host birds.
 Here the cuckoo does not interact directly with the host (which could be meadow pipits, dunnocks or reed warblers).
-The relevant adaptation lies in the cuckoo producing eggs and chicks that resemble sufficiently those of the host species that they are not immediately ejected from the nest.
+The relevant adaptation lies in the cuckoo producing eggs and chicks that resemble sufficiently those of the host species so that they are not immediately ejected from the nest.
 These behavioural modifications are not physically associated with individuals of the host species but influence the expression of its behavioural phenotype.

 Dawkins summarizes these ideas in what he terms the Central Theorem of the Extended Phenotype: